 Token Sort Ratio using FuzzyWuzzy

-In token sort ratio, the strings are tokenized and pre-processed by converting to lower case and getting rid of punctuation.
+In token sort ratio, a method used in fuzzy string matching, the strings are tokenized and pre-processed by converting to lower case and getting rid of punctuation.
 The strings are then sorted alphabetically and joined together.
 Post this, the Levenshtein distance similarity ratio is calculated between the strings.

 Str1 = "My name is Ali"